 When writing your introductions, you should withhold generalizations about your firm’s experience and qualifications and instead speak to the requirements of the project and address the key concerns of the evaluators.

 If the evaluators only read this first section, ask yourself: what do they want to know?
 This is not what you want them to know.
 Understanding the distinction between those two perspectives and being able to adopt the view of the evaluators will inform an intelligent response.

 First and foremost, you must be qualified to supply the goods or services.
 If you are, then you’re likely one of many other qualified candidates.
 Therefore, you must distinguish yourself from the pack somehow.
 Here are a few questions to ask yourself that can inform your differentiators:

-- What is it about your firm that allows you to provide these services better than your competition?
+- What is it about the firm that allows you to provide these services better than your competition?

 - What have you learned from similar projects that will equip you to hit a home run on this one?

 - What sort of challenges are likely to arise, and how will you handle them?